Terminal 1–Lindbergh station: Design

+Service

+Airport shuttle operation

 Service between this station and Terminal 2–Humphrey station is free to passengers and operates 24-hours a day.
 The Blue Line is the main way for travelers to transfer between terminals.
 Along with Terminal 2-Humphrey station, the station is owned and maintained by the Metropolitan Airports Commission rather than Metro Transit.

-Bus connections
+Connections

 From the station, there is a direct bus connection to Route 54 to Downtown Saint Paul and the Mall of America.

 Public art

 The station contains the artwork Dragonfly by Andrea Myklebust and Stanton Sears.
 The artwork consists of a 30 ft by 45 ft terrazzo floor pattern of a dragonfly wing on platform complemented by an airfoil wing suspended from the ceiling.
 The artwork is owned and maintained by the Minneapolis-Saint Paul International Airport.
 Myklebust and Sears have several other terrazzo floor artworks at the airport.
 The walls of the station are fabricated to look like an outcrop of Saint Peter Sandstone through which the tunnels have been bored.